Geraldines GFC

 Geraldines are a GAA club from Haggardstown, County Louth, and Blackrock, County Louth, Ireland.
 The club fields Gaelic football teams in competitions organized by Louth GAA.

 History

 The club was founded in 1904 and was originally known as Dundalk Geraldines.
+The club competes in the Louth Senior Championship and Division 1 of the county football Leagues.
+Michael Magill, an All-Ireland winning defender with Down in 1994, is Manager of the club's senior team as of 2023.